Active mechanics reveal molecular-scale force kinetics in living oocytes: Discussion

 Our predicted active force spectrum exhibits power-law scaling that is dependent on the mechanical properties of the system ($\alpha$), in contrast to previous studies \cite{18232824,14611619,Levine_2009}.
 Previous theoretical developments predict an active force spectrum that scales as $f^{-2}$, which is independent of the mechanical properties \cite{14611619}, and a plateau ($f^{0}$) below a critical frequency (equation 2 in \cite{24876498} and equation S1 in \cite{25126787}).
 It is worth noting that in the near-elastic case ($\alpha \sim 0$), our model recovers the behavior observed in previous work \cite{25126787,24876498}.
 The divergence of the active force spectrum at low frequencies is consistent with our experimental measurements, and others, where a low-frequency plateau is not observed \cite{18764230,Gallet_2009,Robert_2010,25126787}.

-The experimental measurements for the active force spectrum ($S_{\mathrm{active}}=S_{\mathrm{cell}}-S_{\mathrm{therm}})$ and theoretical model are compared in Fig \ref{fig:fig4}C. The low frequency power-law behavior is clearly seen, while at higher frequencies the active forces drop off rapidly which reflects the molecular motor statistics \cite{10944217}.
-This allows us to calculate other kinetic parameters, such as the apparent active force amplitude, $F$, which is the average active force that an endogenous vesicle feels that drives its motion.
+The experimental measurements for the active force spectrum ($S_{\mathrm{active}}=S_{\mathrm{cell}}-S_{\mathrm{therm}})$ and theoretical model are compared in Fig \ref{fig:fig4}C. The low frequency power-law behavior is clearly seen, while at higher frequencies the active forces drop off rapidly which may reflect molecular motor statistics \cite{10944217}.
+This allows us to calculate other kinetic parameters, such as the apparent active force amplitude, $F$, which is the typical force amplitude that an endogenous vesicle feels that drives its non-thermal motion.

-where $\tau_{0}$ is deduced from the single-molecule myosin-V duty cycle \cite{17878301}.
-Once this force is known it is also straight-forward to calculate the expected average vesicle velocity,
+where $\tau_{0}$ is deduced from the single-molecule myosin-V duty cycle \cite{17878301} (details in SM).
+Here, $F$, lumps all activity into one value to quantify the active force.
+Once this force is known it is also straight-forward to calculate the typical vesicle velocity,

 which is a ratio of the driving force, and the resistance provided by the surrounding environment, $\kappa \zeta_{\alpha}$.
-Following this argument an approximate average step-size of the force kick can be computed by $\Delta x=F/\kappa$.
-Thus, once the timescale of the force kick ($\tau$) is extracted from equation \ref{eq:S_A}, the apparent force felt by the vesicle ($F$), the expected vesicle velocity ($v_{\mathrm{v}}$), and the step-size $\Delta x$ can be deduced, which in our experiments closely agree with in-vitro values.
+Following this argument the typical vesicle displacement induced by one force kick can be computed as $\Delta x=F /\kappa$.
+Thus, once the timescale of the force kick ($\tau$) is extracted from equation \ref{eq:S_A}, the apparent force felt by the vesicle ($F$), the expected vesicle velocity ($v_{\mathrm{v}}$), and the step-size $\Delta x$ can be deduced.